-Our adventure begins after breakfast at around 8am when our car arrives to pick you up from your hotel and take you to Machame Gate (1828m), where you must register.
+Our adventure begins after breakfast at around 8am when our car arrives to pick us up from our hotel and take us to Machame Gate (1828m), where we must register.

-The first day of the trek takes you into the forest bearding Kilimanjaro’s lower slopes.
-It’s quite a sweaty uphill walk of 10.5km or so, though there is plenty to distract you as we look out for some of Kilimanjaro’s unique, endemic flora, as well as colobus and blue monkey and other creatures of the forest.
+The first day of the trek takes us into the forest bearding Kilimanjaro’s lower slopes.
+It’s quite a sweaty uphill walk of 10.5km or so.
+Thankfully, there is plenty to distract us as we look out for some of Kilimanjaro’s unique flora.
+We hope to also see colobus and blue monkey, and possibly other creatures of the forest.
 We will also break for lunch while in the forest.

 At the day’s end we reach the upper limit of the forest and the Machame Camp (3032m), with views over the treetops to the plains below.
-Your porters will already have your tents erected and will be busy preparing dinner.
+Our porters will already have our tents erected and will be busy preparing dinner.

 Distance: 5.3km; Altitude Gained: 818m

-About an hour after lunch, the gradient levels out slightly as we approach the Shira Plateau, with more celebrated Kilimanjaro flora such as groundsels and weird lobelias.
+About an hour after lunch the gradient levels out slightly as we approach the Shira Plateau.
+Celebrated Kilimanjaro flora such as groundsels and weird lobelias adorn the plateau.

-Our final destination on this second day is the Shira Cave Campsite (aka New Shira Campsite), with views up the plateau towards Kibo as well as westwards towards Kili’s little-known third summit, Johnsell Point.
-As with every campsite on the route, your tent will be erected and snacks will be served upon arrival, followed by a main meal later in the evening.
+Our final destination on this second day is the Shira Cave Campsite (aka New Shira Campsite).
+There are views across the plateau towards Kibo as well as behind us towards Kili’s third summit, Johnsell Point.
+As always on arrival at camp our tent will have been erected and snacks served, with a main meal to follow.

 Distance: 10.75km; Altitude Gained: 147m (788m up to Lava Tower, then a descent of 641m)

 The morning begins with a lengthy crossing of the plateau as we head due east toward Kibo.
-It’s a long walk but a very photogenic one with the snowy summit of Kilimanjaro a constant looming presence ahead; most people, I find, say that this is their favourite part of the walk.
+It’s a long walk but a photogenic one, with Kilimanjaro’s snowy summit a constant presence ahead.
+Most people, I find, say that this is their favourite part of the walk.

 Distance: 8.5km; Altitude Gained: 676m